jdoleary/Spellmasons/readme.md

 - Images are stored NOT in the public/ director because they are processed into a sprite sheet and the sprite sheet is added to that directory

+How to update the sprite sheet:
+Using TexturePacker, add images, public/spell, and public/upgrades as smart folders and publish.
+Make sure both the png and the json are saved.
+This is done by choosing Pixijs in the Data Format.
 ## Cards, Modifiers and Effects

 Cards use a common api to allow for them to compose with each other.